nkabushka/VXML/README.md

 Simplest answerphone.
 It plays hello-message and tranfer a call to the internal phone.

 <h2>menu.vxml</h2> <br>
-It plays hello-message, offers to dial an internal number or wait a secretary answer.
+It plays hello-message, offers to dial an internal number or wait a secretary answer. <br>
+Transfers internal numbers to Call Manager.